-But what about the idea that toxins aren’t released during “fight or flight”?
-“There is something called the fight or flight response to the body.
+But what about the idea that toxins aren’t released during a fight-or-flight response?
+“There is something called the fight-or-flight response to the body.
 That’s definitely true,” Glaser said, in a way that was funny.
-“But I have not at all, in all my years as a physician, ever heard that your body doesn’t release toxins or things in ‘fight or flight.’”
-She explained that it’s true that “fight or flight” is meant to enhance core functions, like how well your brain is thinking, and how well you’re moving and responding to things.
-“But ‘fight or flight’ only lasts for so long.
-Your body can’t maintain ‘fight or flight’ for long periods of time.
+“But I have not at all, in all my years as a physician, ever heard that your body doesn’t release toxins or things in fight-or-flight.”
+She explained that it’s true that fight-or-flight responses are meant to enhance core functions, such as how well your brain is thinking, and how well you’re moving and responding to things.
+“But fight-or-flight only lasts for so long.
+Your body can’t maintain fight-or-flight for long periods of time.
 So I’m not sure that’s clinically relevant at all.”
-While it is possibly true that periods of very intense exercise can ignite the “fight or flight” response, it is not likely that running on a treadmill sustains that response—perhaps unless there is a tiger running behind you, on another treadmill.
+While it is possibly true that periods of very intense exercise can ignite the fight-or-flight response, it is not likely that running on a treadmill sustains that response—perhaps unless there is a tiger running behind you, on another treadmill.

 I purchased a copy of Vander’s Human Physiology from Amazon and couldn’t find substantiation of the claim, nor could I find it by searching for key terms in a PDF of the textbook, which was easier and what I should have done first.
 But the textbook was very confusing.
 Maybe, I thought, the evidence was simply beyond my grasp.
 Rather than rely on my own reading of the text, I sought confirmation from those who I believed would know best: the authors.

-I was able to reach Eric P. Widmaier, Hershel Raff, and Kevin T. Strang, through email.
+I was able to reach Eric P. Widmaier, Hershel Raff, and Kevin T. Strang through email.
 Is this claim substantiated by what is found in Vander’s Human Physiology?
 Maybe you would like to pause in your reading for suspense.
-OK.
+Okay.
 The answer is: No. They each told me that it is not.
-“We do discuss that sweat contains salt (sodium and chloride) that can represent a large loss of electrolytes with a large volume of sweat (e.g. exercising on a hot day),” Raff said.
-Very tiny amounts of lead, copper, and nickel do appear in sweat, but if you have dangerously high concentrations of these metals in your body it is probably best that you visit a hospital rather than an infrared sauna.
+“We do discuss that sweat contains salt (sodium and chloride) that can represent a large loss of electrolytes with a large volume of sweat (e.g., exercising on a hot day),” Raff said.
+Very tiny amounts of lead, copper, and nickel do appear in sweat, but if you have dangerously high concentrations of these metals in your body, it is probably best that you visit a hospital rather than an infrared sauna.